Aetherus/fife/README.md

 file uploading through HTTP, but can be used in any other cases.

 ## Warning
-This gem is in early development stage.
+This gem is in early development stage, and the interface could be changed enormously in future releases.

 ## Installation